niteshraj2310/Agroforestry/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## What do you get hanging from Apple trees?
+Sore arms.